CallmeAmmo/Ollama_frontend/README.md

 - Node.js (v18 or later)
 - Ollama installed and running locally
 - DeepSeek R1 model pulled in Ollama
+- Change the model version in src/api.ts file as required

 ## Setup Instructions